This article is part of a larger series on Unified Communications.

 When it comes to integrations, it’s hard to find a video conferencing platform that connects with more apps than Zoom.
 Zoom boasts an impressive, more than 1,000 integrations in its Zoom App Marketplace, allowing you to type in an app, browse through the categories, or filter your results.
 If you need to integrate Zoom with your tech stack, there’s a good chance third-party integrations already exist.

 GoToMeeting has a strong integrations MarketPlace too.
-You’ll find around 71 third-party apps, including popular solutions like HubSpot, Salesforce, Google Suite, and Microsoft Teams.
+You’ll find around 71 third-party apps, including popular solutions like HubSpot, Salesforce, Google Workspace (formerly G suite), and Microsoft Teams.
 It doesn’t have the number of integrations that Zoom has, but there’s a good chance GoToMeeting provides what you need.

 Best for Customer Support: Zoom